DND-IT/go-imagequant/README.md

 ## using c libs

-Under ./lib/ you find the c lib of imagequant for alpine and ubuntu.
+Under ./lib/ you find the c lib of imagequant ubuntu.

 Copy all files into /usr/lib to enable for example daffy to run.